 Stripe also automatically tests and runs multiple optimizations for every transaction to maximize acceptance rates.
 Transactions that are declined are automatically retried through different connections.
 Stripe also updates expired or renewed customer credit cards automatically.

-The last thing we’ll mention is Stripe’s business operation tools.
-From your personalized Stripe dashboard you can set specific roles and permissions for your team and track recent processing activity.
-Stripe also provides two-step authentication for your account.
+Finally, the last core piece to understand about Stripe as a payment service provider is their business operation tools.
+From your personalized dashboard, you can set specific roles and permissions for your team and track recent Stripe payment processing activity—everything from payments to refunds to disputes.

 Stripe Connect is a payment platform for larger marketplaces, such as Lyft or Kickstarter (both of whom are actual customers).
-With Connect you can customize onboarding, set payout timing, and allow for complex money movement for the customers that utilize your marketplace.
+With Connect, you can customize onboarding, set payout timing, and allow for complex money movement for the customers that utilize your marketplace.

 Atlas entrepreneurs also get special deals on services relevant to startups, such as $5,000 free credits from Amazon Web Services.

 As we mentioned, Stripe does offer standard, built-in reporting features but using Stripe Sigma allows you to create fully customizable reports with the programming language SQL.
 If you can write an SQL query, Sigma can provide you the data for it right in your dashboard.

 Stripe Relay is an API to power mobile in-app purchases.
 With Relay, you can link your ecommerce platforms with the app and add “buy” buttons.